PhysicalBit7/notes/docs/python/chapter1.md

 A list in Python can be of any type, it can even mix the types of data in the list.

+{: .warning }
-__Of Note__: Python variables are dynamically assigned, meaning you do not have to specify the type of the variable
+Python variables are dynamically assigned, meaning you do not have to specify the type of the variable

 ### Invoking built-in module functionality